Import data from Feeds

 You can import data into Zoho Analytics in the following formats:

 You can import data from web URLs into Zoho Analytics from the Feeds tile in the Import Your Data page.
-Click here to learn more about importing data from web feeds.

 Supported data locations